 Additional Reading

-Below are links to clinical studies that will provide more information on DPA as well as the additional nutrients used in the condition-specific Aqua Biome™ products.
+Below are links to clinical studies that provide more information on DPA and the additional nutrients used in the condition-specific Aqua Biome™ products.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.